uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.2.2: Added a firewall allow list, many tweaks and fixes.
+* 5.2.4: Prevent firewall rules from incorrectly disabling on upgrade.
 See changelog for full details.
 A recommended update for all.